AdobeDocs/experience-manager-65.en/help/managing/seo-and-url-management.md

 AEM uses the [Apache Sling Sitemap module](https://github.com/apache/sling-org-apache-sling-sitemap) to generate XML sitemaps, which provides a wide range of options for developers and editors to keep a sites XML sitemap up to date.

+>[!NOTE]
+>
+> This is available as product feature since Adobe Experience Manager Version 6.5.11.0.
+>
+> For older versions you can register a Sling Servlet yourself, to listen for a `sitemap.xml` call and use the resource provided via the servlet API to lookup the current page and its descendants to output a sitemap.xml file.

 The Apache Sling Sitemap module distinguishes between a top level sitemap and a nested sitemap, both being generated for any resource that has the `sling:sitemapRoot` property set to `true`.
 In general, sitemaps are rendered using selectors at the path of the tree's top level sitemap, which is the resource that has no other sitemap root ancestor.
 This top level sitemap root also exposes the sitemap index, which normally is what a site owner would configure in the Search Engine's configuration portal or add to the site's `robots.txt`.

 For example, consider a site that defines a top level sitemap root at `my-page` and a nested sitemap root at `my-page/news`, to generate a dedicated sitemap for pages in the news subtree.
 The resulting, relevant urls would be